This post is not only about the best sunsets and sunrises to see in the city of Granada. It also talks about my dreams.

 In the map that I show you, you have some of the most incredible places in the capital to enjoy as the child that we hope you will remain forever and ever.
 Of course there are many more but if you want to leave your friends, partner or family enraptured in the horizon of imagination, you must visit them and cross them off your list of “things to do in Granada“.

-Of these 25 places, my favorites are:
+Of these 25 places, our favorites are:

 - Viewpoint of San Miguel Alto.

 - Viewpoint of San Cristóbal from the bell tower of the church, to which you can also contribute to its rehabilitation.

 - Plaza del Aljibe, Alhambra (Free and public access).

 - Surrounding Silla del Moro “Castillo de Santa Elena”.